Title IV School Code 005500

 Title IV Federal Aid may be reinstated when SAP requirements (listed above) are met, or by appeal.
 In order to appeal, a student must complete the Satisfactory Academic Progress Appeal Form.

 A student who has lost Title IV Federal Aid eligibility may still enroll and pay tuition and fee charges from their own resources unless academic policies prohibit it.

 Tuition and fees are due at the beginning of each semester and are determined by the number of credit hours in which the student is enrolled.
 A student who has not met this obligation within 10 days after the due date may be dismissed from MATC.
 This does not apply to students who have financial aid eligibility and plan to use those funds for tuition and fee payment.
 For those students, payment will be expected from the first financial aid check.
 All costs for student projects must be paid in full before a project can be removed from MATC’s grounds.

 Tuition and Fees Refund Policy

 Students enrolled in undergraduate courses may be eligible for a refund of tuition/fees upon official withdrawal from a course or complete withdrawal from MATC.
 Refunds are calculated based on the day a MATC Drop/Add form is received by the MATC office, not when the student stopped attending class.
 Failure to attend a class does not constitute official withdrawal.
-Upon an official withdrawal, tuition/fee refunds will be calculated based on the following guidelines:

 *It is recommended that a student who received financial aid to visit with the financial aid office before dropping a class to discuss any ramifications.